jf225/pallo/README.md

 This method will calculate all of the possible combinations of asset allocations within the portfolio limit.
 >Parameters:
  - portfolioLimit
-   - This is the amount of the overall portfolio that you will allow to compute.
+   - This is the percentage of the overall portfolio available funds that you will allow to compute.
 This will have a very high impact on the speed of computation, lower = faster, higher = slower.
 Consider lowering the input from default if your assets are highly volatile or you are seeking a low risk of hitting your drawdown constraint.
 Consider raising the input from default if your assets aren't volatile.
    - Default: .33
    - Minimum: .01
    - No Maximum for the method to function properly but to calculate for cash accounts 1.0 would equate to your entire account value.
 The input should exceed 1.0 for margin accounts.